hynra/audit-trigger/README.md

 A simple, customisable table audit system for PostgreSQL implemented using triggers.

+This is modified from https://github.com/hasura/audit-trigger, remove unsupported operator that introduced in Postgres 10 in order to running in Postgres 9.

 This is based off https://github.com/2ndQuadrant/audit-trigger with the following changes

 1. The row data is stored in `jsonb`.